MetanoKid/coding-scars/_drafts/memory-manager-1.md

 }
 {% endhighlight %}

-And with this, we've got the start and end of the life cycle for the memory we manage.
+And with this, we've got the start and end of the life cycle for the memory we'll be managing!
 But before we continue on with the `MemoryChunk`, we need some tool to know we're doing it right.

 ## Dumping the contents

 One useful tool we want to have is the ability to dump the contents of the memory we're managing in an hexadecimal view.
+Something similar to those awesome hexadecimal editors.
 We'll use the most common format: a left column with the pointer address, a central column with all of the bytes and a right column with an ASCII representation of each byte.
-Let's define a `dump` method:
+Let's define a `dump` method like so:

-{% highlight c++ linenos %}
+{% highlight c++ %}
-std::string cMemoryManager::dump(unsigned int itemsPerRow) const
+std::string cMemoryManager::dump(unsigned int bytesPerRow) const
 {
-    const unsigned int bytesPerRow = itemsPerRow * sizeof(void *);

     const unsigned char *memoryIterator = m_memory;
     const unsigned char *characterIterator = m_memory;